Branding with Amazon DSP: An interview with Ed Dinichert

-Ed Dinichert is the director of global programmatic advertising sales at Amazon Advertising, where he focuses on helping agencies and advertisers successfully use Amazon DSP to achieve their programmatic campaign goals.
-Previously, Ed was the head of Amazon Advertising France, and has been in the media industry for 15 years.
+Ed Dinichert is the director of global programmatic advertising sales at Amazon Ads, where he focuses on helping agencies and advertisers successfully use Amazon DSP to achieve their programmatic campaign goals.
+Previously, Ed was the head of Amazon Ads France, and has been in the media industry for 15 years.
 We caught up with Ed on the importance of programmatic advertising for branding efforts.

-Second, Amazon Advertising has a vast selection of ad formats like OTT, online video, and high-impact display that are key for awareness goals.
+Second, Amazon Ads has a vast selection of ad formats like OTT/streaming TV, online video, and high-impact display that are key for awareness goals.
 Businesses that sell on Amazon can also create video ads at no cost, even without video assets, using our new video creative builder open beta.
-This tool provides advertisers with a library of video assets and templates to create multiple video ads from one single video asset, and experiment with different overlays, products, images, and calls to action without spending extra time or resources on custom video production.
+This tool provides advertisers with a library of video assets and templates to create multiple video ads from one single video asset, and experiment with different overlays, products, images and calls to action without spending extra time or resources on custom video production.

-If you’re interested in learning more about how you can achieve branding and awareness goals using Amazon DSP, reach out to your Amazon representative.
+If you are interested in learning more about how you can achieve branding and awareness goals using Amazon DSP, reach out to your Amazon representative.